18 Key Benefits of CRM

-The answer to the question “what is a CRM?” is quite simple: it’s customer relationship management software.
+What the CRM acronym signifies is quite simple: it’s customer relationship management software.
 Software in this category is designed to help you build better relationships with customers and increase your bottom line.

 Of course, it’s more complicated than that—there are many types of CRM out there, built for many different business needs.

 Yet all modern CRMs share some basic features: centralizing info, automating tasks, and analyzing data.
 The idea is to provide an ‘all-in-one’ business solution, giving you the fundamental tools you need to grow your company on your own terms.

 CRM’s market size has tripled since 2010, and it is now the fastest growing software type worldwide.
 According to research from Salesforce, the general adoption rate for CRM applications is about 26%, meaning it’s a market that still has plenty of room to grow.

 The main business application people buy CRM for is sales, but CRM usage is continually increasing in areas like marketing, customer service, customer support, and e-commerce.
 You can read more about it here in this article “What is a CRM?”.

 About 75% of CRM spending was on cloud-based, SaaS products, indicating a long-term trend away from the proprietary, on-premise solutions that once dominated the market.
 SaaS deployments are more cost-effective, easier to implement, and are far more agile and flexible overall.

 Better relationships with your customers—perhaps the most basic benefit of CRM.